techxconf/AZConf2023/Community Partner Prospectus.md

 ## Community Partner Responsibilities

 **Mandatory:**
-- Promote the event on your community's website, social media handles and other marketing materials.
+- Promote the event on your community's website, social media handles, and other marketing materials.
 - Promote the event through your network and contacts.
-- Promote the event in your meetups, webinars etc.
+- Promote the event in your meetups, webinars, etc.
 - Min.
 2 posts from your social media handles (Twitter and LinkedIn).
-Content of the posts will be shared by AZConf Team.
+The content of the posts will be shared by the AZConf Team.
 - Min.
 2 emails to your community members.
-Content of the email will be shared by AZConf Team.
+The content of the email will be shared by the AZConf Team.
 - Sell tickets to your community members.

 **Optional:**